-The City's net pension liability for each Plan is measured as the proportionate share of the net pension liability.
-The net pension liability of each of the Plans is measured as of June 30, 2014, and the total pension liability for each Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2013 rolled forward to June 30, 2014 using standard update procedures.
+The City's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
+The net pension liability of each of the Plans is measured as of June 30, 2015, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2014 rolled forward to June 30, 2015 using standard update procedures.
 The City's proportion of the net pension liability was based on a projection of the City's long-term share of contributions to the pension plans relative to the projected contributions of all participating employers, actuarially determined.
-The City's proportionate share of the net pension liability for each Plan as of June 30, 2013 and 2014 was as follows:
+The City's proportionate share of the net pension liability for the Plan as of June 30, 2014 and 2015 was as follows: